When your mind won't stop and your body won't settle.

 In our first session, we'll talk about what brought you here, what anxiety feels like for you, and what you're hoping will shift.
 We'll begin exploring your history and the patterns that surround your anxiety.
 You might start learning simple grounding techniques right away—things you can use when anxiety rises.

 In subsequent sessions, we work together.
 You share what's happening, what you're noticing, what feels better or harder.
 I bring skills, presence, and attunement.
 Some sessions might focus on practical tools; others on understanding deeper patterns.
 Some weeks you might feel significant relief; other weeks you might feel like you're not making progress.
-All of that is part of the journey.
+All of that is part of the process.

-My commitment is to meet you where you are, to honor your pace, and to help you gradually reclaim a sense of peace and presence in your own body.
+My commitment is to meet you where you are, to honour your pace, and to help you gradually reclaim a sense of peace and presence in your own body.
 Anxiety doesn't have to run your life.

 No. While CBT is helpful for some people, my approach goes deeper.
 I work with your nervous system, not just your thoughts.
 Anxiety often isn't about faulty thinking—it's about dysregulation in your body.
-By calming your nervous system and exploring the root causes (often attachment patterns or unprocessed experiences), we create lasting change that goes beyond thought-challenging.
+By calming your body and exploring the root causes (often attachment patterns or unprocessed experiences), we create lasting change that goes beyond thought-challenging.

 Some people notice shifts within the first few sessions—a slight easing of tension, better sleep, or moments of calm they haven't felt in years.
 Deeper change takes longer.
 Most people report significant improvement within 8-12 weeks of regular sessions.
 But healing isn't linear, and patience with the process is important.
 We'll track your progress together.